Alert Source Discuss

 While there is no purely technical reason to disallow it and there are already instances of Solidity code being “enshrined” in the Ethereum protocol, e.g. the validator deposit contract, such violation of abstraction levels often lead to unnecessary technical debt and are worth avoiding if possible.

 Additionally, method selectors provide very weak indication of the contract developer’s decision to become a participant in Native Account Abstraction transaction flow.
-The chance of accidentally exposing a function with a colliding 4 byte method identifier that returns a valid 4 byte magic to indicate approval is pretty low, but a malicious developer can easily hide such a function giving it an innocent name, making it hard to spot a Native Account Abstraction entity.
+The chance of accidentally exposing a function with a colliding 4 byte method identifier is pretty low, but a malicious developer can easily hide such a function giving it an innocent name, making it hard to spot a Native Account Abstraction entity.

 This issue to some extent is also present in ERC-4337.

-As an alternative, if Native Account Abstraction is to be implemented in coordination with EIP-3540, relying on the concept of “code sections” it introduces is a superior approach.
+As an alternative, Native Account Abstraction can be implemented in coordination with EIP-3540.
+Relying on the concept of “code sections” introduced with EIP-3540 appears to be a superior approach.

 Specification